-The University of Florida expects students entering an online program to acquire computer hardware and software appropriate to his or her degree program.
+The University of Florida expects students taking an online course to acquire computer hardware and software appropriate to his or her degree program.
 Most computers are capable of meeting the following general requirements.
 A student's computer configuration should include: